JuliaStats/StatsBase.jl/docs/source/weightvec.rst

 Weight Vectors
 ================

 In statistical applications, it is not uncommon to assign weights to samples.
-To facilitate the use of weight vectors, we introduce the abstract type ``AbstractWeights`` for the purpose of representing weight vectors.
+To facilitate the use of weight vectors, we introduce the abstract type ``AbstractWeights`` for the purpose of representing weight vectors, which has two advantages:

+- A different type ``AbstractWeights`` distinguishes the role of the weight vector from other data vectors in the input arguments.
+- Statistical functions that utilize weights often need the sum of weights for various purposes.
+The weight vector maintains the sum of weights, so that it needn't be computed repeatedly each time the sum of weights is needed.

 **Note:**

 - The weight vector is a light-weight wrapper of the input vector.
 The input vector is NOT copied during construction.
 - The weight vector maintains the sum of weights, which is computed upon construction.
 If the value of the sum is pre-computed, one can supply it as the second argument to the constructor and save the time of computing the sum again.